LimYongKang1212/Individual-Project1-Cafe-Data-Analysis/README.md

 ###

-<p align="left">The results generated by MySQL will be visualized in the Power BI report, where users can view the pattern and other details.
+<p align="justify">The results generated by MySQL will be visualized in the Power BI report, where users can view the pattern and other details.
 This report is divided into three parts: the main page, the customer behaviour page, and the sales details page.</p>

 ###